IzaacMammadov/docs.urbit.org/content/courses/hoon-school/B-syntax.md

 The most general data category in Hoon is a {% tooltip label="noun" href="/glossary/noun" /%}.
-This is just about as broad as saying “thing”, so let's be more specific:
+This is just about as broad as saying "thing", so let's be more specific:

 > A noun is an atom or a cell.